Investors pinning hopes on Q4

 However, with gloom so widespread, it does not take a lot to turn the mood around.
 At its policy meeting on Thursday, the European Central Bank may start preparing the ground for an interest rate cut -- speculation about which triggered a mini-rally in risky assets earlier this month.

-World stocks, measured by MSCI .MIWD00000PUS, which were down 17 percent in the third quarter, look like posting their poorest performance since Q4 in 2008, after Lehman Brothers went bankrupt.
+World stocks, measured by MSCI, which were down 17 percent in the third quarter, look like posting their poorest performance since Q4 in 2008, after Lehman Brothers went bankrupt.
 The benchmark index has fallen 21 percent since hitting a three-year high in May.

 Investors have been certainly sitting on the sidelines.
-Surveys of 59 leading investment houses in the United States, Europe and Japan showed they held 6.
+Surveys of 59 leading investment houses in the United States, Europe and Japan showed they held 6.3 percent of their portfolio in cash, the highest since at least 2009.

 Lipper data shows U.S. money market funds attracted $6.2 billion in the week ending Sept 28, while equity funds suffered outflows of $5.9 billion.